WPBeginner

 All major companies like Facebook, Apple, eBay, and Amazon use a third-party email marketing service.

-Apart from deliverability, these companies also provide you with email marketing tools that you’ll need to make your emails more effective.
+Apart from deliverability, these companies also provide email marketing tools you’ll need to make your emails more effective.

 Which Email Marketing Service Should You Use?